-- 146. The total petroleum receipts utilised for ABFA priority areas in the 2020 Financial year amounted to GH¢2,771.1 million (Table 15 and 16) comprising: - a.
-2020 actual ABFA inflow of GH¢1,514.8 million; - b.
-GH¢1,008.3 million of accumulated ABFA balance from 2017 to 2019; and - c.
-GH¢248.02 million from Treasury main account to partly augment ABFA spending to make up for shortfalls in ABFA as a result of lower petroleum prices reflecting the impact of Covid-19 pandemic. - 147.
-The total ABFA balances of GH¢1,479.9 million was fully utilised in 2020 as follows: - a) GH¢471.59 million transferred to the Road Fund to reduce the Fund's indebtedness to road contractors and creditor banks to avoid payment of interest on delayed payments; - b) Gh¢180.7 million utilized under the Ministry of Roads and Highways for roads infrastructure; - c) GH¢827.60 million, utilized to partially meet the shortfall in ABFA receipts caused by the impact of the COVID-19 pandemic and its associated effects on crude oil prices globally.
-This could not be reported in the 2019 Annual Report because the transaction was yet to be finalised. - 148.
-The Total ABFA utilization for 2020 was in excess of the Revised ABFA Budget Programme by an amount of GH¢1,114.93 million mainly on account of the use of the accumulated balance from 2017-2019 as well as an amount of GH¢248.02 million from the Treasury Main Account to settle payments to contractors in order to reduce the impact of the revision to the budget programme due mainly to the revision of production volumes and reduction in crude oil prices as a result of the impact of COVID-19 pandemic.
-Table 17 provides a summary of utilisation of ABFA by the priority areas.
+- 147. The Total ABFA utilization for 2020 was in excess of the Revised ABFA Budget Programme by an amount of GH¢1,114.93 million mainly on account of the use of the accumulated balance from 2017-2019 as well as an amount of GH¢248.02 million from the Treasury Main Account to settle payments to contractors in order to reduce the impact of the revision to the budget programme due mainly to the revision of production volumes and reduction in crude oil prices as a result of the impact of COVID-19 pandemic. - 148.
+Table 16 and Table 17 provides a summary of utilisation by the priority areas.
 Details of the projects that benefited from the ABFA allocation for the period under review can be found in the appendices of the Annual Report on the Petroleum Funds for 2020.